ttadano/alamode/README.md

 For license rights and limitations, see LICENSE.txt file.

 ## Author
-Terumasa Tadano (The University of Tokyo, Japan)
+Terumasa Tadano (National Institute for Materials Science, Japan)